 This proposal looks to expand the impact of the IBC to further safeguard the public from the hazards associated with the creation of building materials.
 The approach presented within this code change proposal, EPD reporting and GWP targets for the highest embodied carbon and most used construction products, supports a path toward a decarbonized built environment.
-The proposed language will encourage the worst 10% of steel product manufacturers to reduce the carbon content of their materials to be more competitive in the market.
+The proposed language will encourage the worst 10% of steel product manufacturers to reduce the carbon content of their materials to be more competitive in the market mail disclosure and provide consumer choise on important environmental aspects of products.